 History riding on the wind, tears that sting your very soul.
-Little Bighorn National Battlefield is where the Plains Tribes fought their last major battle and won.
+Little Bighorn Battlefield National Monument is where the Plains Tribes fought their last major battle and won.

 Little Bighorn Battlefield National Monument